PROBABLE, LIKELY, TRUE

 Socrates: […] No one in a law court, you see, cares at all about the truth of such matters.
 They only care about what is convincing.
 This is called “the likely”, and that is what a man who intends to speak according to art should concentrate on.
 (Id., 261a; CW p.
 549)

-And the proper way of conducting souls is postponed until we know the truth about the essence of all things:
+And the proper way to guide souls is postponed until we know the truth about the nature of all things:

 Socrates: First, you must know the truth concerning everything you are speaking or writing about; you must learn how to define each thing in itself; and, having defined it, you must know how to divide it into kinds until you reach something indivisible.
 Second, you must understand the nature of the soul, along the same lines; you must determine which kind of speech is appropriate to each kind of soul, prepare and arrange your speech accordingly, and offer a complex and elaborate speech to a complex soul and a simple speech to a simple one.
 Then, and only then, will you be able to use speech artfully, to the extent that its nature allows it to be used that way, either in order to teach or in order to persuade.
 This is the whole point of the argument we have been making.
 (Id., 277b-c; CW p.
 554)

-The likely is “like” the true.
-But to say that a representation, a story is likely, or similar to what truly is or was, we must know what truly is or was.
-The position of Socrates is strong, since it is based on the impossibility to saying in any sensible way “A looks like B”, “Peter looks like Paul” when you do not know neither B, nor Paul.
+The probable-likely is “like” the true.
+But in order to say that a representation, a story is plausible, or similar to what is or was true, we must know what is or was true.
+Socrates’ position is strong, because it is based on the impossibility of saying in any meaningful way “A looks like B”, “Peter looks like Paul” if you do not know either B or Paul.

-When one has found the truth, one can speak truthfully and live in truth.
+Having found the truth, one can speak truthfully and live in the truth.
 The rhetoric adapted to this situation will no longer be a rhetoric of persuasion but a pedagogy of truth.
 According to Perelman & Olbrechts-Tyteca,

 when Plato dreams, in his Phaedrus, of a rhetoric which would be worthy of the philosopher, what he recommends is a technique capable of convincing the gods themselves (Plato, Phaedrus, 273c)”. ([1958], p.
 7).

-In Phaedrus, the issue is not so much about convincing the gods as it is about diverting the sensible man from other fellow ordinary men:
+In the Phaedrus, it is not so much a matter of convincing the gods as it is as it is a matter of distracting the rational man from other fellow ordinary men:

 And no one can acquire these abilities without great effort — a sensible man will make a laborious effort not in order to speak and act among human beings, but so as to be able to speak and act in a way that pleases the god as much as possible.
 (Plato, Phaedrus, 273e; C. W. p.
 550)